 Hot Chocolate Tastings - Knox-Henderson

 Nothing says winter like a piping hot cup of creamy hot chocolate.
-One of the best spots for hot chocolate in all the metroplex is the inviting La Duni Latin Cafe on McKinney Avenue.
+One of the best spots for hot chocolate in all of the metroplex is the inviting La Duni Latin Cafe on McKinney Avenue.
 Known for a menu that "blends European traditions with Latin American soul," they offer two types of hot chocolate - French and Latin.
 The French version is a creamy and intense cup of hot cocoa made with melted Belgium chocolates, assorted cocoas and half-and-half.
 The Latin version is also made with Belgium chocolate but is lighter and severed with extra foam instead of whipped cream.
 You and your date can each order one of each version and compare notes on which one is better.

 Sip on Irish whiskey near a fire - Lower Greenville